 Counselor: Prepares for the eventuality that a student might reach out for someone to talk to.

 There is a button on the kiosk that a student can press should he/she “need to talk to someone” about their feelings.
 When that button is pressed, an email is sent to a designated individual in the school or organization.
-Having a counselor be the recipient of this notification provides the opportunity to support kids almost instantaneously.
+Having a counsellor be the recipient of this notification provides the opportunity to support kids almost instantaneously.

 How does the Video Journal involve families/caregivers?

 The Project starts with families.
-The parents/guardians of the student have the opportunity to support the student in this process in 2 ways.
+The parents/guardians of the student have the opportunity to support the student in this process in two ways.
 First, parents will need to sign off on allowing children to create private video journals for themselves and only themselves.
 Second, they should encourage the process so the children feel empowered in their endeavors.